ClojureBridgeLondon/organise-clojurebridge-london/index.md

 * Saturday afternoon ClojureBridge branded cookies or cupcakes such as [crumbs and doilies](http://www.crumbsanddoilies.co.uk/): £75-100
 * Optional Saturday post-workshop social bar tab: £200-500

-This doesn't include venue or additional costs, so adjust your budget accordingly and contact previous organisers for more info.
+This doesn't include venue or additional costs, so adjust your budget accordingly and contact [previous organisers](https://github.com/orgs/ClojureBridgeLondon/people) for more info.

 # Sponsorship

 Sponsors for the event can provide additional funds to cover the budget or provide content or services that support or complement the event.

-Previous sponsors include:
+Previous sponsors & hosts include:
+* Skills Matter (Code Node)
 * Signal Media
 * uSwitch
 * ThoughtWorks
 * Style.com
 * GDS

-Contact previous ClojureBridge London organisers via email or "clojurebridge dot london at gmail dot com" for sponsor contacts.
+Contact previous [ClojureBridge London organisers](https://github.com/orgs/ClojureBridgeLondon/people) via email or "clojurebridge dot london at gmail dot com" for sponsor contacts.

 # Managing the event